hplp/ai-hardware-project-proximacentauri/README.md

 - Software: YOLOv5
 - Languages: Python, verilog, systemC
 - Datasets:
-  - Primary: Geomatics and Computer Vision
+  - Primary: Geomatics and Computer Vision (road level images of drains and manholes)
-  - Secondary: BDD100K, Cityscapes
+  - Secondary: BDD100K (used for finding drivable space on the road), Cityscapes (semantically segmented data of urban areas)

 ## Expected Outcomes:
 Have a YOLOv5 based model that